Diets Breed Shame

 I love my body as it is today.

-My body is perfect the way it is and I honor it in this state.
+My body is perfect the way it is and I honour it in this state.

 Your voice and your thoughts are powerful tools that form the foundation of how you view